RestorationsSOS.com - Fire and Water Damage Restoration

 Butter or Margarine Stains

 Butter or margarine stains are greasy and are often yellow.
 These stains sometimes tend to build up.
 To remove butter or margarine stains, apply dry cleaning solvent and blot.
-Then apply detergent solution and blot dry.
-If the stain is still visible, apply vinegar solution and blot dry.
+Then apply a detergent solution and blot dry.
+If the stain is still visible, apply a vinegar solution and blot dry.
 To finish, rinse with water and dry.